Plunderphonics: Early examples

 Some classical composers have performed a kind of plunderphonia on written, rather than recorded, music.
-Perhaps the best-known example is the third movement of Luciano Berio's Sinfonia, which is entirely made up from quotes of other composers and writers.
+The composer Lukas Foss composed his Baroque Variations in 1967, whose three movements involved the performance of a Baroque work which provided the framework (sometimes inaudibly) for a fresh composition.
+Perhaps the best-known example is the third movement of Luciano Berio's Sinfonia, in which multiple quotations from the music of other composers are superimposed on a complete performance of the second movement from Mahler's second symphony.
 Alfred Schnittke and Mauricio Kagel have also made extensive use of earlier composers' works.
 Earlier composers who often plundered the music of others include Charles Ives (who often quoted folk songs and hymns in his works) and Ferruccio Busoni (a movement from his 1909 piano suite An die Jugend includes a prelude and a fugue by Johann Sebastian Bach played simultaneously).
 During the '90s Oswald composed many such scores for classical musicians which he classified with the term Rascali Klepitoire.

 In France, Jean-Jacques Birgé has been working on "radiophonies" since 1974 (for his film "La Nuit du Phoque"), capturing radio and editing the samples in real-time with the pause button of a radio-cassette.
 His group Un Drame Musical Instantané recorded "Crimes parfaits" on LP "A travail égal salaire égal" in 1981, explaining the whole process in the piece itself and calling it "social soundscape".
 He applied the same technique to TV in 1986 on the "Qui vive?"
 CD and published on the 1998 CD "Machiavel" with Antoine Schmitt, an interactive video scratch using 111 very small loops from his own past LPs.

 Plunderphonics (EP)

 Plunderphonics was used as the title of an EP release by John Oswald.
 Oswald's original use of the word was to indicate a piece that was created from samples of a single artist and no other material.
 Influenced by William S. Burroughs' cut-up technique, he began making plunderphonic recordings in the 1970s.
 In 1988 he distributed copies of the Plunderphonics EP to the press and to radio stations.
-It contained four tracks: "Pretender" featured a single of Dolly Parton singing "The Great Pretender" progressively slowed down on a Lenco Bogen turntable so that she eventually sounds like a man; "Don't" was Elvis Presley's recording of the titular song overlaid with samples from the recording and overdubs by various musicians, including Bob Wiseman, Bill Frisell and Michael Snow; "Spring" was an edited version of Igor Stravinsky's The Rite of Spring, shuffled around and with different parts played on top of one another; "Pocket" was based on Count Basie's "Corner Pocket," edited so that various parts loop a few times.
+It contained four tracks: "Pretender" featured a single of Dolly Parton singing "The Great Pretender" progressively slowed down on a Lenco Bogen turntable so that she eventually sounds like a man; "Don't" was Elvis Presley's recording of the titular song overlaid with samples from the recording and overdubs by various musicians, including Bob Wiseman, Bill Frisell and Michael Snow; "Spring" was an edited version of Igor Stravinsky's The Rite of Spring, shuffled around and with different parts played on top of one another; "Pocket" was based on Count Basie's "Corner Pocket", edited so that various parts loop a few times.